A knife is an eminent kitchen tool. It is equally significant for an avid chef as for a person prepping food at home.

-Marble is more of a countertop material than using for cutting purposes.
-But I prefer to knead and flatten the dough and make burgers, on these boards due to smooth non-sticky surfaces.
+Marble is more of a countertop material than used for cutting purposes.
+But I prefer to knead and flatten the dough and make burgers, on these boards due to their smooth non-sticky surfaces.
 Put your hot pans on these surfaces with peace of mind.

 - Safe for food preparations